databhishek/databhishek.github.io/_pages/about.md

 permalink: /about/
 ---

-hey! my name's abhishek. i'm a software engineer at amazon.
+Hey!
+My name's Abhishek.
+I'm a software engineer at Amazon.

-i like to [code](https://github.com/databhishek/), play the guitar and [read](https://www.goodreads.com/databhishek) among other things.
+I like to [code](https://github.com/databhishek/), play the guitar and [read](https://www.goodreads.com/databhishek) among other things.

-passionate about the intersection of design and code.
+Passionate about the intersection of design and code.

-reach out to me at abhi.aryan98\[at]gmail.com
+Reach out to me at abhi.aryan98\[at]gmail.com